IlyaTuzov/DAVOS/readme.md

 - Controlled from the target FPGA for fully embedded FFI experiments, suitable for those DUTs that can be tested without host support;

-DAVOS-FFI currently supports Xilinx 7-series, Ultrascale and Ultrascale+ FPGAs and Zynq SoCs.
+BAFFI currently supports Xilinx 7-series, Ultrascale and Ultrascale+ FPGAs and Zynq SoCs.
-DAVOS-FFI allows speeding-up FFI experiments using iterative statistical sampling of fault space, and multiprocessing on the stacks of FPGA evaluation boards.
+BAFFI allows to speed-up FFI experiments by means of iterative statistical sampling of fault space, and multiprocessing on the stacks of FPGA evaluation boards.

 ![fig_FFI](doc/FFI.png)